 Mr. Ryan Kraeger got his first exposure to medicine in the Army when he trained as a Special Forces Medical Sergeant in 2010.
 He enjoyed medicine and when he transitioned off active duty in 2014, he applied to PA school.
 He graduated from the University of Washington’s MEDEX Northwest Physician Assistant program in 2019.

-Mr. Kraeger lives in the Puyallup area with his wife and our two daughters, and they are expecting another child this summer.
+Mr. Kraeger lives in the Puyallup area with his wife and three children.
 He is an avid strength athlete, with a taste for powerlifting and calisthenics.
 He also enjoys reading as many books as he has time for, on many different subjects.
 He loves gardening with his family and cooking or canning the fruits of their labors.
 He is a member of the Special Operations Medical Association, and of the Catholic Medical Association.